oracle/graalpython/docs/user/ParserDetails.md

 Note that a Python context will not enable writing `.pyc` files by default.
 The `graalpy` launcher enables it by default, but if this is desired in the embedding use case, care should be taken to ensure that the `__pycache__` location is properly managed and the files in that location are secured against manipulation just like the source `.py` files they were derived from.

-Note also that to upgrade the application sources to GraalVM Enteprise's Python runtime, old `.pyc` files must be removed by the embedder as required.
+Note also that to upgrade the application sources to Oracle GraalVM Python runtime, old `.pyc` files must be removed by the embedder as required.

 ## Security Considerations